-Milos is not the most visited Cyclades island, but I don’t understand why?!
+Milos is not the most visited Greek Cyclades island, but I don’t understand why?!
 I liked it the best of all the islands I visited here.
 Why?
 Because it was not so crowded and I loved the charm of this volcanic island in the Aegean Sea.
 Milos has many beaches (even the most of all Cycladic island) and a dramatic coastline and colorful and stunning rock formations.
-You will definitely enjoy this relax island with friendly Greek!!
+You will definitely enjoy this relaxed island with friendly Greek!!

 I arrived with the Seajet ferry from Athens in the morning.
 The ferries run often and have several stops along the way, the fast ferries are more expensive than the slower ones.
 I booked a couple weeks in advance direct via the Seajet site, for 60 EUR from Athens to Milos which took over 3,5 hours.

 I explored the island in two ways, by boat and by scooter/motorbike.
 I rented it at Smile for 18 EUR per day; many companies offer rental transport.
 You can rent a car or take the bus too.
-All have there advantages and disadvantages, depending on your wallet and preferences.
+All have their advantages and disadvantages, depending on your wallet and preferences.
 I’m a water person and love to be on and in the water, so a boat tour was evident for me.
 Some of the beaches are not accessible by road only by boat!

 Explore Milos by Boat